 The conference was divided into 5 different committees consisting of 4 general assemblies and one committee of the security council.
 In each conference, there were two resolutions for the delegates of different nations to debate upon the proper solution.

-I attended the conference as the Delegate of the United States in the general assembly 3 which debated upon “The Elimination of Cybercrimes in Social Media. ” and “The Problems of Establishing the One Belt One Road Initiative”.
+I attended the conference as the Delegate of the United States in general assembly 3 which debated upon “The Elimination of Cybercrimes in Social Media. ” and “The Problems of Establishing the One Belt One Road Initiative”.

 To prepare for this conference, I finished two resolutions for the two topics which focused on creating sustainable and equal solutions for all countries in the committee.